Xerars/XsLeakCheck/Readme.md

 ## About

-XsLeakCheck is a lightweight memory leak detection library written in C language.
+XsLeakCheck is a Lightweight Memory Leak Detection Library Written in C Language.

 Xs Represents a `Simple` Library Made by William `XIAO`.